 Summer High School Internship Program

 Scripps Research’s High School Student Research Education Program exposes students to contemporary issues in biomedical research and provides hands-on laboratory experience and mentorship.
-It is committed to increasing the number of talented students who choose a career in the biological and chemical sciences, particularly first-generation college-bound students and students from groups that are underrepresented in science.
+It is committed to increasing the number of talented students who choose a career in the biological and chemical sciences.

-Only students from the five REACH partner schools below are eligible to apply for the 2024 Summer Internship Program.
-These schools include: Barrio Logan College Institute, San Diego; Hilltop High School, Chula Vista; Hoover High School, San Diego; Lincoln High School, San Diego; and Morse High School, San Diego.
+IMPORTANT: Only students from the six REACH partner schools below are eligible to apply for the 2025 Summer Internship Program.
+These schools include: Barrio Logan College Institute, San Diego; Crawford High School, San Diego; Hilltop High School, Chula Vista; Hoover High School, San Diego; Lincoln High School, San Diego; and Morse High School, San Diego.

 Other Summer Programs